ABES 2020 Programme

 it’s working together

-The realities of climate change are at the forefront of global political and business agendas.
-There is an urgent need to reconcile strategies for economic growth and development with the need for sustainability.
-Water security poses a key challenge for the Arab World.
-Developing strategies to meet the needs of people and industry in the region for fresh water offers great opportunities for cooperation with the UK.
-New initiatives, such as green finance and green cities, are paving the way to help countries mitigate climate change and adapt to a carbon-neutral world.
-The growth of renewables – such as local solar industries and wind farms – in the Arab World are important areas where collaborative activities with UK expertise can make a significant difference.
-Bilateral cooperation in these areas can open up new opportunities for the transformation of energy production and consumption.
+The challenge of climate change stands at the forefront of our shared policy and business agendas.
+Strategies for economic growth and development can be reconciled with the urgent need for sustainability.
+Responding to climate change opens up new prospects for cooperation is areas related to agri-food, water security, reducing pollution, cutting waste and many more.
+New initiatives, such as green finance and green cities, are essential to enable countries to mitigate climate change, improve the environment and adapt to a more prosperous carbon-neutral economy.
+The growth of renewables – such as local solar power projects and wind farms – in the Arab World are important areas where collaboration with UK expertise can make a real and permanent difference.

 New markets demand new skills.
 Technological innovation provides an opportunity for the Arab World to nurture, upgrade and – above all – future-proof its human assets.
 This is vital to guarantee a competitive labour market and a resilient economy.
 New technology can assist in the delivery of the education skills that the modern economy requires.
 Learning online should be seen as a vital resource and tool for efficient communication and the spreading of new information and ideas.
 A closer partnership between the educational profession and private industry can assist in closing the gap between the expectations of industry and student achievements.